Ted Williams' Mexican-American heritage explored in PBS film

 Davis said Williams kept his Mexican-American heritage a secret at a time when no black players were allowed in the major leagues and the Red Sox were owned by Tom Yawkey, a controversial figure who was the last owner to integrate a major league baseball team.

-Williams was born to an alcoholic white father and a Mexican-American mother, a Salvation Army devotee who often volunteered in Tijuana, Mexico, while leaving Williams and his brother to fend for themselves, Bradlee said.
+Williams was born to Samuel Stuart Williams and May Venzor, a Mexican-American Salvation Army devotee who often volunteered in Tijuana, Mexico, leaving Williams and his brother to fend for themselves with their alcoholic father, Bradlee said.
 His Mexican family ended up in San Diego as tension simmered before the Mexican Revolution began in 1910.

 It's a past Williams concealed until near the end of his life, said Bradlee, who was among those interviewed for the film.
 "He was ashamed."